If you are looking for a thorough comparative review of two popular handheld massagers from Pure Wave and Theragun, then you are in the right place!

 The one source I trust the most is a popular youtube channel by two physical therapists Bob and Brad.

-For a more thorough look at the Pure Wave CM7, you can check out my review here.
+For more detailed information, you can check out my pure wave CM7 review here.

-The G3Pro is the third iteration of the truly premium handheld massage guns that are designed with professionals in mind from the company Theragun.
+It is amongst the newest line of truly premium handheld massage guns that are designed with everyday users in mind from the company Therabody (previously Theragun).

-And I think it is safe to assume that the massager has only been made better with this new model.
+And I think it is safe to assume that the 4th generation of the massagers has only made it even better.

-With the G3Pro you can be sure that you are getting a professional grade handheld massager.
-I would argue that the elegant and slick design also reflects this fact.
+With the Prime, you can be sure that you are getting a professional-grade handheld massager.
+I would argue that the ergonomic and sturdy design reaffirms its effectiveness as a premium massage equipment.

-The Theragun has the option of different speeds of either 1750 or 2400 RPMs which according to the founder is the optimal speeds for muscle recovery.
+The Theragun has different speed options between 1750 – 2400 RPMs which, according to the founder, are the optimal speeds for muscle recovery.

-It comes with six different changeable “massage heads” allowing the user to customize the massage for personalized treatment.
+It comes with four different changeable “massage heads” that allow the user to personalize their massages accordingly.

-Pure Wave CM7 and Theragun G3Pro: Features and Specs
+Pure Wave CM7 and Theragun Prime: Features and Specs

-When comparing the two, the most obvious and significant difference is the price, the Theragun being 3-4 times more expensive than the Pure Wave.
+When comparing the two, the most obvious and significant difference is the price, the Theragun being over 2x more expensive than the Pure Wave.

 Another major difference is that the Theragun belongs to what you can describe as a newer generation of handheld massagers that has a jigsaw or gun-look to it.